-Zwingli maintained the familiar Protestant Thesis that the revealed will of God as disclosed in the Bible must be the final source of authority.
-To this obedience must be given.
-Just what four-hundred years of Protestant history has done to these thesis of Zwingli's, and kkk the same theses held by other examination leaders of the reformation, is in part the theme of this paper.
-To what point has the logical acceptance of this dogma lead the forces of protestantism, and whither are they going?
+Zwingli maintained the familiar Protestant Thesis that the revealed will of God, as disclosed in the Bible, must be the final source of authority.
+To this, obedience must be given.
+Just what four-hundred years of Protestant history has done to this thesis of Zwingli's, and the same thesis held by other leaders of the Reformation, is in part the theme of this paper.
+To what point has the logical acceptance of this dogma led the forces of Protestantism, and whither are they going?

-there entered one Simon Stumph, pastor at Hongg, a town nearby, who represented what we to day would call the left wing of the Reformation.
-He maintained that the Spirit of God Must decide all matters of difference of opinion and that each one must interptet the Bible for himself.
-This point of view has found its way into history, and shows up in our town when in a declaration of the minister of the East Concord Parish, as the Manchester Union reports whe asserts that he is a Bible Christian, and interprets the Bible as he understands it.
+Into the discussion of this public disputation of 1523 there entered one Simon Stumph, pastor at Hongg, a town nearby, who represented what we today would call the left wing of the Reformation.
+He maintained that the Spirit of God must decide all matters of difference of opinion and that each one must interpret the Bible for himself.
+This point of view has found its way into history, and shows up in our town in a declaration of the minister of the East Concord Parish, as the Manchester Union reports, as he asserts that he is a Bible Christian, and interprets the Bible as he understands it.

-Well, so much for the three distinct points of view that appeared in this diputation.
-One more incident to which I wish to refer because it discloses that nature of the questions which were under discussion atxitative during the early decades of the reformtion.
-I take the liberty of quoting from Prof. Nathaniel Schmidt of Cornell, a paragraph which presents the of the interesting aspects of the times.
-"The fullest tandamies development of these tendencies was reached in the Baptist Churches.
-Here a conscious spiritual experience, not a creed or a sacrement, was made the basis of fellowship.
+Well, so much for the three distinct points of view that appeared in this disputation.
+One more incident to which I wish to refer because it discloses that nature of the questions which were under discussion during the early decades of the reformation.
+I take the liberty of quoting from Prof. Nathaniel Schmidt of Cornell, a paragraph which presents some of the interesting aspects of the times.

+The fullest development of these tendencies was reached in the Baptist Churches.
+Here a conscious spiritual experience, not a creed or a sacrament, was made the basis of fellowship.
 The supreme authority of the inner light was recognized.
 Absolute liberty of conscience and non-interference by civil society in matters of religion were demanded, and the principle of voluntary association was maintained.
 How subversive of dogma this general attitude was, is well seen in the case of Johannes Denck, one of the profoundest thinkers of the sixteenth century.
-He argued the greater authority of the inner light, the immediate vision of truth, from the fact that only a small part of the human race had any knowledge of Scriptures; he believed in the final salvation of all men and freely proclaimed this conviction; he rejected the piacular conception of Jeus' death and declared him to be a prophet.
+He argued the greater authority of the inner light, the immediate vision of truth, from the fact that only a small part of the human race had any knowledge of Scriptures; he believed in the final salvation of all men and freely proclaimed this conviction; he rejected the piacular conception of Jesus' death and declared him to be a prophet.
 His views were widely adopted and he was held in highest esteem in all the Churches.
-In 1550 sixty delegates from about forty Baptist Churches in Italy, Switzerland and Austria met in Vienna to settle the question whether Christ were God or man.
+In 1550, sixty delegates from about forty Baptist Churches in Italy, Switzerland and Austria met in Vienna to settle the question whether Christ were God or man.
 Thrice during the meeting the Lord's supper was celebrated.
-After forty days of eanast discussion an almost unanimous decision was reached against the AR deity of Christ, against the reality of good and evil angles, against the immortality of the godless and a place of future punishment, in favor of soul-sleeping, and against the propitiatory nature of of Christ's suffering."
-The Prophet of Nazareth , page 19.
+After forty days of discussion an almost unanimous decision was reached against the deity of Christ, against the reality of good and evil angels, against the immortality of the godless and a place of future punishment, in favor of soulsleeping, and against the propitiatory nature of Christ's suffering.
+(The Prophet of Nazareth, page $19.)^{3}$